| Home | New Testament Studies | Thessalonians Table of Contents | Previous Section | Next Section |

 The NASB Study Bible (p.
 1748) makes the observation that the three evidences of the Thessalonian conversion were

 ▣ "to serve" Literally this means "as a slave."
 This is a PRESENT INFINITIVE.
 They turned (AORIST) from idols and continued to serve the true, living God (cf. Rom.
 6:18).
 This portrays God as King and His followers as servants.
-In one sense, we are slaves, in another, we are sons.
+In one sense, we are slaves, in another, we are children.

-▣ "a living and true God" This reflects God's covenantal name, YHWH (cf. Exod.
+▣ "a living and true God" This reflects God's covenantal name and character, YHWH (cf. Exod.
 3:14).
 YHWH is the ever-living, only-living God.
 This is the basis of biblical monotheism (cf. Deut.
 4:35,39; 6:4; Isa.
-45:5,6,18,21-22; 47:8,10).
+45:5,6,18,21-22; 47:8,10; 65:16; Jer.
+10:10; John 17:3; 1 John 5:20).
+For a brief discussion of the relationship of YHWH to "life," see Millard Erickson, Christian Theology, 2nd ed., pp. 297-298.

 SPECIAL TOPIC: NAMES FOR DEITY, D.

-1:10 This verse is like a summary of the consummation of the gospel (cf. 1 Cor.
+1:9-10 These verses are a summary of the gospel (cf. 1 Thess.
+4:14; 1 Cor.
 15:1-4).

 The summaries of Apostolic sermons in Acts are often called the kerygma ("proclamation").